 I personally think that eating bread, crackers, and white rice is a terrible idea post c. diff.
 I’m honestly shocked that some doctors still recommend this.
 Bananas are not a bad idea– but I would be sure that they are RIPE!
 Do not eat bananas with green on them!
 You want a yellow banana with brown spots.
+(Check out this banana icecream post HERE).
 I would focus on soups, vegetable juices, ripe – low sugar fruits, boiled potatoes, sweet potatoes, or other tubers.
 Avoid animal products, grains, high fat, and processed items as much as possible.
 You can see my food recommendations /what foods to eat and avoid after c. diff list HERE.

 I’ve been told that I can eat whatever I want after c. diff, but everything I eat hurts my stomach/makes me feel bad, what do I do?

 Don’t eat whatever you want.
 Eat foods that are gentle and will heal your stomach– or at the very least, foods that will not cause more pain to your stomach.
-Fats, high protein, gluten, animal meats with antibiotics and/or contaminated with c. diff, foods high in lytic acid like grains, or things high in mold like nuts, or fake food filled with processed chemicals should probably be avoided.
+Fats, high protein, gluten, animal meats with antibiotics and/or contaminated with c. diff, foods high in phytic-acid like grains, or things high in molds like nuts, or fake food filled with processed chemicals should probably be avoided.

 You mention juicing, what type of juicer do you recommend?
 What type of juice should I drink?

 I own and love this juicer.
-It’s a slow speed masticating juicer.
-I like it because it’s easy to use and easy clean up.
-I used to own a juice fountain before but I found it more difficult to clean it up afterwards.
+It’s a slow-speed masticating juicer.
+I like it because it’s easy to use and easy cleanup.
+I used to own a juice fountain before but I found it more difficult to clean it up afterward.
 Still worked great though– and it’s cheaper.
-Depends what you’re looking for.
+Depends on what you’re looking for.

-I don’t recommend drinking fruit juice.
-Other than some lemon, lime, and cucumber, it’s probably better to stay away from fruit in juices– as the sugar absorbs super quick in your bloodstream without the fiber.
+I don’t recommend drinking a lot of fruit juice.
+It’s probably better to stay away from the fruit in juices– unless you have cut out all other fat sources.
+Sugar absorbs super quick in your bloodstream without the fiber.
 Try making a simple juice of your favorite green, celery, lemon, ginger, and cucumber.
 Or keep it simple, maybe just cucumber and celery.
 Whatever you prefer really.
 It might quicken digestion a bit, which can be scary, but it’s not a bad thing to flush out bad toxins.